isomerpages/moe-rivervalleypri/_rv-curriculum/CCA And PAL/Co Curricular Activities (CCA).md

 <br>

 All our Primary 3 to Primary 6 students are involved in a CCA and they are strongly encouraged to stay and excel in the CCA for the four years.
-At the end of Primary 6, students will be given a CCA Certificate to mark their graduation.

-Please visit the respective CCA pages for more information on the CCAs offered in RVPS and their activities.
+At the end of Primary 6, students will be given a CCA Certificate to mark their graduation. <br> Please visit the respective CCA pages for more information on the CCAs offered in RVPS and their activities.